The Minimum Subgraph Complementation Problem: Introduction

 In this paper, we adopt a different perspective.
 For many natural graph classes, the decision variant above is trivial, as every input graph admits a subset $S$ such that $G \oplus S$ belongs to the target class.
 In such cases, the relevant algorithmic question is not whether a valid subset exists, but rather how small such a subset can be.
 This motivates the following optimization version, which we call the Minimum Subgraph Complementation problem.

 \fbox{

 }

 We note that MSC, viewed as an optimization problem, is NP-hard in general.
 Indeed, MSC is at least as hard as the corresponding SC decision problem, since an algorithm that computes an optimal solution would also decide whether there exists a solution.
 Therefore, for graph classes for which the SC is NP-complete \cite{DBLP:journals/algorithmica/FominGST20, DBLP:journals/algorithmica/AntonyGPSSS22, antony2024cutting}, MSC is NP-hard.
+For convenience, Table~\ref{tab:summary-results} summarizes the main known complexity results for the SC problem together with the new MSC results established in this work.

 Studying this optimization version is meaningful even for pairs of classes $(\mathcal{G}, \mathcal{C})$ where every graph $G \in \mathcal{G}$ can be complemented into a member of $\mathcal{C}$.
 Indeed, the complexity and structure of a minimum complementing set $S$ can vary significantly, revealing interesting combinatorial properties of the classes involved.
 For instance, while every bipartite graph can be complemented into a chordal graph by complementing one side of its bipartition, the size and structure of the minimum set $S$ can differ substantially from graph to graph.